btcpayserver/btcpayserver-doc/docs/Contribute/ContributeTranslate.md

+# Why translations matter

+Translating BTCPay Server into multiple languages lets us reach a broader user base for the software and also decreases friction in the invoice checkout for customers that might not understand English perfectly.

-# Translate BTCPay Server
+# Translating BTCPay Server

-BTCPay Server uses a translation platform called Transifex to allow users to translate BTCPay Server into more languages.
-The community is currently working on translating the BTCPay Server invoice checkout page and the BTCPay Server official website.
+BTCPay Server uses a translation platform called Transifex to allow contributers to translate it into more languages.
+The community is currently working on translating the invoice checkout page and the official website.

 After a translation has been made on Transifex, the submittal process is completely automated and merged periodically into the BTCPay repository.
 Translations provided outside of Transifex, such as pull requests in Github will not be accepted.

-If you have any questions about translating, join the [#Translations channel](https://chat.btcpayserver.org/btcpayserver/channels/translations) on Mattermost.

  ## To make a translation contribution, follow these steps: